 While the Supercommittee drama played out, Washington continued to stage a theater of the absurd.
 The House, led by its Republican majority, last week voted on a Balanced Budget Amendment, a change to the Constitution that could finally force fiscal discipline.
 But Rep. Paul Ryan, the Republicans' lead voice on budget issues, didn't vote for it.
 Why?
 He realized that the budget plan he has proposed, the one which his colleagues have adopted as their own and that creates trillions of dollars of new debt, would be unconstitutional under the amendment.
 Never mind.
 Almost all the Congressmen who voted for the balanced budget amendment also voted for the Ryan plan.

 The silver lining is that this failure is not likely to matter much to the bond and stock markets over the long-term.
-And it's quite possible our salvation may come from the same set of conditions that has inhibited action.
+And it's quite possible our salvation may come from the same set of conditions that has inhibited action, as The Daily Ticker's Henry Blodget and I discuss in the accompanying video.

 While the Supercommittee tried to set up a fake trigger for deficit reduction, there are some real triggers out there that have the potential to take a bite out of deficits.
 If Congress and the White House simply argue, grandstand, and refuse to come to an agreement over the coming year, some $7.1 trillion in deficit reduction could be on the way.
 This is what Washington Post columnist E.J.
 Dionne dubbed the do-nothing option.
 The full details are here.
 There's $3.3 trillion from letting the Bush-era tax cuts on income, capital gains, and dividends expire at the end of 2012.
 The alternative minimum tax isn't indexed for inflation.
 And so each year, it catches more people up in its maw, unless Congress enacts a temporary patch.
 Simply doing nothing on the AMT would raise $700 billion over the next several years.
 A law passed in the 1990s cut the reimbursement rate for Medicare providers.
 But Congress has enacted a series of temporary fixes to forestall the cuts.
 If Washington locks grids over the issue, Congress would effectively cut $300 billion in spending.
 And don't forget the $1.2 trillion in automatic cuts that stem from the Supercommittee's failure.